ourresearch/openalex-docs/api-entities/publishers/README.md

 ## What's next

-Learn more about what you can do with concepts:
+Learn more about what you can do with publishers:

 * [The Publisher object](publisher-object.md)
 * [Get a single publisher](get-a-single-publisher.md)